Exercise 49: Making Sentences

 What You Should Test

 For Exercise 49, write a complete test that confirms everything in this code is working.
-Put the test in tests/parser_tests.rb similar to the test file from the last exercise.
-That includes making exceptions happen by giving it bad sentences.
+Put the test in tests/test_parser.rb similar to the test file from the last exercise.
+That includes making exceptions happen by giving the parser bad sentences.

-Check for an exception by using the function assert_raises from the nose documentation.
+Check for an exception by using the function assert_raise from the Test::Unit documentation.
 Learn how to use this so you can write a test that is expected to fail, which is very important in testing.
-Learn about this function (and others) by reading the nose documentation.
+Learn about this function (and others) by reading the Test::Unit documentation.

 When you are done, you should know how this bit of code works and how to write a test for other people's code even if they do not want you to.
 Trust me, it's a very handy skill to have.